edogdu/UCKG/qa-engine/dataset/README.md

-# create_evaluation_dataset.py
+# Dataset Generation for Graph RAG Evaluation

-Generate evaluation datasets from the MultiRAG pipeline for Graph RAG testing.
+Generate evaluation datasets from the MultiRAG pipeline for testing Graph RAG performance across different question complexities.

 ## What It Does